ChainSafe/blst-ts/doc/memory-model.md

 ### Large Object Spaces

 The Large Object Space is handled by the GC but objects here are never moved.
 They are strictly managed with the mark and sweep algorithm.
-Objects of size greater than 2^16 get stored here.
+Objects of size [greater than 2^16](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/heap/cppgc/raw-heap.h#L31) get stored here.

 ### Code Spaces

-This is where compiled code lives.
-When code is first `require`d it converted from a `utf-8` string into a JIT complied function object.
+This is where optimized code lives.
+When code is first [`require`d](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/lib/internal/bootstrap/loaders.js#L353) it converted from a `utf-8` string into a [JIT complied](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/api/api.cc#L2708) function object.
 The JSFunction object is then stored with the rest of the `HeapObject`s.
-When the functions are run they are converted to machine code and stored in the code space as optimized code.
-This is where the Turbofan and Torque optimizers come into play.
-The code is then executed from this space.
+When the functions are run often they are converted to machine code.
+This is where the Turbofan and Torque optimizers come into play and the results are stored in here as optimized code.
+Subsequent calls to the optimized functions are executed from this space.

 ### Shared Spaces

 This is where objects that can be shared across `Isolate`s are stored.
+The major drawback for this is that data tied to one `env` is not accessible within the other `env's` without help from `V8`.
+The code segments for this are quite complex and require further study, however there are some very interesting opportunities here to move data across the worker boundary.

+## Node Addon Memory Model

+Native node addons must comply with the models above, but give additional flexibility from working at the system level.
+The main complexity is hidden behind the `N-API` but a deep understanding of how references are counted, and how memory is allocated, helps build more performant code.
+See the [`values`](./values.md) section for more details.

+The major difference between writing JS and writing native node code is that one can create native `C` classes and wrap them in JS objects that can used normally in JS code.
+The native objects are just plain old `JSObject`s with additional opaque native functionality.
+When a wrapped JS object is created with `new` the native class constructor is called the same way that any other function is called.
+A `CallbackInfo` object is passed and can be used by the native code to access the arguments passed to the constructor.
+The native code can then properly creates the native object and when the constructor returns,the native object is then wrapped in a JS object and returned to the caller.

+Part of creating wrapped objects is [binding the native object](https://github.com/nodejs/node-addon-api/blob/665f4aa845f7191ec729ce3bd68a55f494c53750/napi.h#L2262) to `V8` so the engine knows what constructor function to call.
+Similarly, the member methods are also announced to `V8` at the time the module is loaded.
+Once announced, if the method is called from JS, the native method is called and the `CallbackInfo` object is passed to the native code.
+The native code can then use the `CallbackInfo` object to access the `this` object and any arguments passed to the method.
+In addition to methods that are accessible to JS, it is also possible to add native methods that are opaque to the runtime.

+Native classes are stored the same way as every other `V8` object and are subject to the same rules that all `v8::Object`s are governed by.
+As an example, if the object is larger than 2^16 bytes it will be stored in the large object space which is only garbage collected via the slower mark and sweep algorithm.

+There is also one other very important thing to remember.
+JS objects are ONLY available while on the JS thread.
+Any call to [`Value`](https://github.com/nodejs/node-addon-api/blob/665f4aa845f7191ec729ce3bd68a55f494c53750/napi.h#L387) that happens off-thread will result in a hard, unrecoverable, `C` error.
+If data is needed both on and off thread it is helpful to store it in the heap natively and then store a smart pointer on the wrapped native object.

 ## `blst-ts` Memory Model

 With the above as background the memory model for `blst-ts` is relatively straight forward.
-There are serialized and deserialized objects
+There are serialized and deserialized objects.
+Serialized objects are received over the network as byte arrays and handled as `Uint8Array`s.
+Deserialized objects are native classes that inherit from `ObjectWrap`.
+There were a few optimizations that were made when structuring the native classes.

+First was to inherit from a base class that handles library errors.
+All errors are all handled similarly and "gracefully."
+Every attempt was made to ensure no native stack unwinding.
+This is both for performance reasons and to make sure `C` errors do not leak. `C` errors are non-recoverable from JS and will cause a hard crash.

+The second was to store `blst` objects as pointers and not directly as part of the the class memory layout.
+This will do a couple of things.
+First it will reduce the size of the object to help keep it in the new space.
+The second, and arguably more important is that data can be accessed off-thread without having to copy it.
+An example of this is when using the `AsyncWorker` class and needing a `blst::P1` on a `PublicKey` for use during libuv execution.
+If the point is stored directly in the `PublicKey`, a `Value` is needed to be able to reference that native point.
+The `Value` will need to be created when the worker is setup and the point will need to be copied before the native function queues the async work.
+If the point is stored as a pointer on the `PublicKey` then only the pointer needs to be copied.
+This is also true for `blst::Pairing`s, which are quite large (4kb).

 ## References